UWPCE-PythonCert/IntroToPython-2014/slides_sources/source/session01.rst

 I'll do office hours on either Saturday or Sunday from 12:00 -- 3:00

-Probably in Wallingford, or Fremont
+Probably in Wallingford or Fremont
+ - is a coffeeshop OK?

 Do you have a preference?